|Course Title||WRITING IN HISTORY|

 |Full Title||Writing in History|

 |Description||Practice of different genres of historical writing in one field of history (chosen by instructor), mastery of library skills, citations, academic integrity, source evaluation, pre-writing, and drafting, critiquing, and revising.|

 |Prerequisite||History 100, 101, and six units selected from History 105, 106, 109, 110.
 Limited to History majors.
 Satisfies Graduation Writing Assessment Requirement for students who have completed 60 units; completed Writing Placement Assessment with a score of 8 or higher (or earned a C or higher in RWS 280, 281, or LING 281 if score on WPA was 6 or lower); and completed General Education requirements in Composition and Critical Thinking.
 Proof of completion of prerequisites required: Test scores or verification of exemption; copy of transcript.|

-"Writing War, Remembrance, and Reconciliation" This course will enable student veterans, military allies and others affected by events of War and Reconciliation to effectively tell their stories.
-Writing workshop format.
+"Writing War, Remembrance, and Reconciliation" This course will enable student veterans, military allies, refugees, and others affected by the events of War and Reconciliation (including relatives) to effectively tell their stories.
+Writing worksop format.

 Distance Education course.
 All class meetings and activities take place online.

 Canvas & Blackboard Learning Management Systems: SDSU is currently transitioning from Blackboard to Canvas as the primary campus learning management system.
 Students may have courses delivered via both systems, therefore it is recommended that students access both Canvas and Blackboard.
 Canvas can be accessed at canvas.sdsu.edu using your SDSUid login.
 Blackboard will be available until the end of Spring 2021 and can be accessed at blackboard.sdsu.edu using your SDSUid login.

 Required materials for this course: Webcam and microphone.